 I earned my Masters in Behavior Analysis at the University of North Texas under the guidance of Jesus Rosales-Ruiz and his lab the Organization for Reinforcement Contingencies with Animals.
 My thesis investigated concept formation in domestic dogs in the natural environment.

-I am a Board Certified Behavior Analyst and Certified Professional Dog Trainer, and have worked as an animal behaviorist at the Peninsula Human Society & SPCA in San Mateo, CA.
+I am a Board Certified Behavior Analyst and Certified Professional Dog Trainer, and have worked as an animal behaviorist at the Peninsula Humane Society & SPCA in San Mateo, CA.

 I share my home with my three dogs, Aegis (Belgian malinois), Hawks Hunt Iorek (German shepherd), and Ninja (mix breed), and three feline leukemia positive cats, Banksy, Omar, and Calamity Jane.
 I also have a clicker-trained Appaloosa/Percheron horse, Magic.